Public Health Surveillance

 This report provides a summary of immunization coverage rates for the school-based immunization program in Nova Scotia.

-A report on Lyme Disease Epidemiology and Surveillance in Nova Scotia
+Lyme Disease Epidemiology and Surveillance in Nova Scotia

-This report provides descriptive epidemiological information on Lyme disease cases reported in Nova Scotia from 2002-2011, describes Lyme disease endemic areas identified in the province, and provides an overview of the outcomes of surveillance for blacklegged tick populations.
+This report provides descriptive epidemiological information on Lyme disease cases reported in Nova Scotia from 2002-2011, describes Lyme disease endemic areas identified in the province and provides an overview of the outcomes of surveillance for blacklegged tick populations.
 This in-depth report is intended to summarize and document information on Lyme disease and tick surveillance to date in Nova Scotia.
-Surveillance information is routinely presented, with a more limited scope, in the Annual Notifiable Disease Surveillance Report (above).
+Surveillance information is routinely presented, with a more limited scope, in the annual notifiable disease surveillance report above.

-Lyme Disease: Map of known Lyme disease endemic areas in Nova Scotia
+Map of known Lyme disease endemic areas in Nova Scotia

-Read the HIV/AIDS Surveillance Report
+HIV/AIDS in Nova Scotia Surveillance Report

 This report describes trends in HIV/AIDS diagnoses reported to public health in Nova Scotia since the first person was diagnosed with AIDS in the province in 1983.
 The report examines cases newly diagnosed in Nova Scotia, focusing on cases reported in the last ten years (2002-2011).
-As well, enhanced surveillance information on HIV-1 subtypes, transmitted drug resistance mutations, and HIV disease progression at diagnosis is also presented.
+As well, enhanced surveillance information on HIV-1 subtypes, transmitted drug resistance mutations and HIV disease progression at diagnosis is also presented.
 This in-depth report is intended to summarize and document information on HIV/AIDS surveillance to date in Nova Scotia.
-Surveillance information is routinely presented, with a more limited scope, in the Annual Notifiable Disease Surveillance Report (above).
+Surveillance information is routinely presented, with a more limited scope, in the annual notifiable disease surveillance report above.